Bag In Bag Out units in a university research facility. These are exhaust units for a BSL-3 containment lab.

 Containment system on the roof of a pharmaceutical plant.

 Air filtration systems must be designed, installed, tested, and maintained throughout their service life.
-Precision Air Technology has the vast experience and expertise to assist owners and operators of containment systems with design, components, and system factory qualification.
+Precision Air Technology has the expertise to assist owners and operators of containment systems with design, components, and system factory qualification.
 All of our services are listed below.

 Pre- Construction Design Consulting